scozic/jxapi-core/doc/manual/ExchangeDescriptorFileDoc.md

  * `BLOCK`: Instead of throttling request, immediately anwser that request with a response carrying a [RateLimitReachedException](../../src/main/java/com/scz/jxapi/netutils/rest/ratelimits/RateLimitReachedException.java) exception stating how much time should be awaited for before retrying this request, and HTTP response code 429 (_TOO_MANY_REQUESTS_).
 This is similar to `THROTTLE` mode with `maxRequestThrottleDelay` set to 0.
  * `NONE`: Ignores rate limits check and always submit requests immediately.

 ## Placeholders

  Placeholders referencing constants or configuration properties can be used in values of descriptor properties using `${constants.myConstant}` or `${config.myProperty}` syntax.
 The value in brackets will reference a constant (defined in API group or exchange) or a configuration property.

   - When used in _description_ properties, they will be substituted with javadoc link to constant or property.
-  - When used in _httpUrl_ or _websocketUrl_ property, the generated URL value will substitute the given placeholder with constant or property value.
+  - When used in exchange or api groups _httpUrl_ or _websocketUrl_ property, the generated URL value will substitute the given placeholder with constant or property value.
   - When used in constants values, a placeholder may only reference another constant.
 The generated constant value will substitute the given placeholder with constant value.
-  - When used in _sampleValue_ properties, the generated value will substitute the given placeholder constant or config property value.
+  - When used in constants _sampleValue_ properties, the generated value will substitute the given placeholder constant or either exchange or demo configuration property value.
 Such value is generated for instance in demo snippets to build default request.

   Defining constants and using placeholders to reference them improves clarity of generated wrapper and reduces duplication.